equinor/fmu-ensemble/docs/usage.rst

 ensemble member.
 A difference is that aggregated data structures always have an extra column called ``ENSEMBLE`` that contains the ensemble names.

+It is possible to load directory structures like ``iter_*/real_*``, but you will need to look more closely into the API for the EnsembleSet object, and provide regular expressions for determining the iteration names and realization indices.

 Reading Eclipse data
 ^^^^^^^^^^^^^^^^^^^^